jeremyomer/KidneyExchange.jl/README.md

 If you prefer running a fully open version of the package, it is possible to do so by using a chosen mixture of HiGHS, Clp, Cbc, and GLPK.
 Be aware that the execution of the algorithms may take longer than communicated in our article if you do so.
 In particular, for large instances, this is even true for the branch-and-price algorithms which rely on the capacity of the solver to solve the relaxed master problem with integer variables.
 The corresponding packages are documented at https://github.com/jump-dev/HiGHS.jl, https://github.com/jump-dev/Cbc.jl, https://github.com/jump-dev/Clp.jl and https://github.com/jump-dev/Glpk.jl.

-To choose the solver, you need set the field `optimizer` of the `BP_params` or `MIP_params` structure with one of the following options:
+To choose the solver, you need to set the field `optimizer` of the `BP_params` or `MIP_params` structure with one of the following options:
 - `HiGHS`: use exclusively HiGHS, i.e., both for integer programs (IPs) and linear programs (LPs)
 - `GLPK`: use exclusively GLPK
 - `Clp`: use Cbc for every integer program and solve the linear relaxations with Clp